 Preventing and Reversing Heart Disease

-One out of three Americans will die from heart disease, and it remains the number one killer in America, which amounts to 1 person every 30 seconds.
-This is largely due to the fixation we have on meats and animal fats in this country.
+One out of three Americans will die from heart disease and it remains the number one killer in America which amounts to 1 person every 30 seconds.
+This is largely from the fixation on animal fats and meats in this country.
 High blood pressure (BP) is the leading cause of death worldwide.
-The American Heart Association, The American College of Cardiology and the Centers for Disease Control all recommend lifestyle modification as the first line of treatment, followed by medications if needed.
-Some patients are prescribed up to 5 different medications to control their BP.
-However less than half of people are compliant with taking even one pill.
-Moreover, these medications have side effects including impotence, fatigue, and muscle cramps, leading to recommendations to treat with Lifestyle modification, which was unanimously voted on by all these societies.
-The lifestyle changes recommended included weight control, restricting salt and alcohol, exercise and adopting a more plant-based diet.
-Foods from animal sources increases BP, and those eating a plant-based-diet have a 75% decreased risk of developing hypertension.
+The American Heart Association, The American College of Cardiology and the Centers for Disease Control all recommend as first line of treatment, “Lifestyle Modification”, followed by medications if not responsive.
+Some patients are prescribed up to 5 different medications to control their BP, however less than half of people are compliant with taking even one pill.
+Moreover, these meds have side effects including impotence, fatigue, and muscle cramps, so the recommendations to treat with Lifestyle modification was unanimously voted on by all these societies.
+The lifestyle changes recommended included weight control, restricting salt and alcohol, exercise and adopt a more plant-based diet.
+Foods of animal source increases BP, and those eating a plant-based diet have a 75% decreased risk of developing hypertension.

-His results were based on eating a whole-foods, plant-based and low-saturated fat diet, and moderate exercise.
-Over a 5-year period, he showed by arteriograms a 10% regression in plaque, compared to those receiving standard of care as suggested by the American Heart Association (at the time) which showed a 20% progression of plaque (even while taking statins).
-This is a 30% difference between the groups in just 5 years, which is highly significant because increasing the inner diameter of an artery by a factor of 2 (for example 10% open to 20% open), results in a staggering 11-fold increase in blood flow (Poiseuille’s Law).
-His diet has been ranked as the single most healthy diet for the last 4 years in a row by every reputable nutritional society (8 of them) in the world.
+Over 20 years ago Dr. Dean Ornish published his Lifestyle Heart Trial (which in my opinion should have won him a Nobel Prize).
+He showed that blood flow was improved by 200-300% within 1 year of making lifestyle changes.
+He was the first to show that coronary disease was reversible, and this has since been repeated many times.
+The more radical the changes, the more radical the reversal.
+He continues to drill home how changing lifestyle decreases the need for expensive and mostly ineffective procedures.
+His results were based on eating a whole foods, plant based and low fat diet, and moderate exercise, and over a 5 year period he showed by arteriograms a 10% regression in plaque, compared to those receiving standard of care as suggested by the American Heart Association (at the time) which showed a 20% progression of plaque (even while taking statins).
+This is a 30% difference between the groups in just 5 years!
+This is highly significant because increasing the inner diameter of an artery by a factor of 2 (for example 10% open to 20% open), results in a staggering 11-fold increase in blood flow (Poiseuille’s Law).
+His diet has ranked as the single most healthy diet for the last 4 years in a row by every reputable nutritional society (8 of them) in the world.

-Dr. Ornish also looked at prostate cancer in a similar way, and found a correlation behind cancer reversal, with these same lifestyle changes turning off 500 cancer promoting genes and turning on 250 cancer suppression genes, concluding that our genes are our predisposition and not our fate.
+Dr. Ornish also looked at prostate cancer in a similar way, and also found a correlation behind cancer reversal, with these same lifestyle changes turning off 500 cancer promoting genes and turning on 250 cancer suppression genes, concluding that our genes are our predisposition and not our fate.

-Last year in the US alone, between 1.5 and 2 million stents were placed by cardiologists in arteries in patients that were symptomatic and had 85% blockage to circulation (insurance requires both criteria).
+Dr. Kim Williams, the past president of The American College of Cardiology has been very vocal on this subject, reporting that “There are 2 kinds of cardiologists, those who promote a plant-based diet and those who have not read the data”.
+He adds, “I do not mind dying, but I do not want it to be my fault”.
+Last year in the US alone, between 1.5 and 2 million stents were placed by cardiologists in arteries in patients that were symptomatic and has 85% blockage to circulation (insurance requires both criteria).
 Yet, over 50% of heart attacks happen from arteries that are blocked 70% or less, and there is little evidence that these stents that are placed when the patient is not having an acute coronary event even prolong life.
-Although both groups need intensive lifestyle modification, the latter group with less than 70% blockage needs to be identified and treated before they progress to more severe disease.
+Although both groups need intensive lifestyle modification, the latter group with less than 70% blockage, needs to be identified and treated before they progress to more severe disease.

 Inexpensive and non-invasive measures of arterial disease detection include carotid artery IMT studies where the thickness of the inner wall of the carotid artery in the neck (called the intima) can be accurately measured by ultrasound.
 This test also establishes what is known as arterial age, compared to biological age, and addresses the urgency and intensity of Lifestyle intervention.
 In 1690, Dr. Thomas Sydenham of Oxford University suggested that “a man is as old as his arteries.”
 It only took 350 years to test this theory as true.
 According to the US Preventive Task Force (USPTF), carotid IMT ultrasounds are considered the best non-invasive measure of what is happening in arteries in patients 45-75 years of age, with 2 or more risk factors.
 This test identifies both plaque and inflammation in the artery and is performed in our office for those qualifying.
 We also perform echocardiograms and cardiopulmonary stress tests when indicated.
 Although plaque may take years to resolve with intervention, inflammation from diet and other factors (which also contribute to arterial age) can take weeks or months to resolve.
 The carotid IMT is not just a tool to identify who to focus on, but also a tool to assess disease regression.

-The future of medicine must shift to prevention and reversal of heart disease at earlier stages of pathology, the foundation of which is lifestyle intervention.
-What about other approaches?
+The most selected conventional therapies, such as stent placement and bypass surgery, do nothing to alter the pathophysiology of atherosclerosis.
+The future of medicine must shift to prevention and reversal of atherosclerosis at earlier stages of pathology.
+The foundation of which is lifestyle intervention, especially nutritional.
+What about other approaches though?

 In a recently published randomized trial from China, 76 patients with carotid atherosclerosis were treated with either Nattokinase (NK) 6,000 FU or simvastatin 20 mg.
-In both groups, cholesterol fell, and in the NK group HDL rose, but reversal of atherosclerosis over 26 weeks was profound with NK and plaque volume fell by 37%.
+In both groups’ cholesterol fell, and in the NK group HDL rose, but reversal of atherosclerosis over 26 weeks was profound with NK and plaque volume fell by 37%.

-Another agent, Bergamot (Formulated as LIPIDPRO) by our office, was studied in patients with atherosclerosis over 6 months without randomization.
+Another agent, Bergamot (Formulated as LIPIDPRO by our office), was studied in patients with atherosclerosis over 6 months without randomization.
 Lipid fractions improved as anticipated during therapy with Bergamot and there was a stunning decrease in carotid thickening from 1.2 cm to 0.9 cm.

 A final promising combination therapy has been reported to promote the reversal of carotid atherosclerosis.
-The study combined Pycnogenol with Centellicum Asiatica (Arterial Protect by Life Extension) and followed 391 patients with ultrasound measurements of plaque for over 4 years in a randomized trial.
+The study combined Pycnogenol with Centella Asiatica (Arterial Protect by Life Extension) and followed 391 patients with ultrasound measurements of plaque for over 4 years in a randomized trial.
 The progression of plaque over time was least in the patients with the combination nutraceutical and there was a reduction in the number of angina episodes and heart attacks in the treatment group as well.

-For the convenience of our patients, we stock all 4 of these agents which can be combined for our patients’ personalized needs.
+For the convenience of our patients, we stock all 3 of these agents which can be combined for our patients’ personalized needs.